-Another popular feature of the Chase Sapphire Reserve® card is the $300 annual travel credit, earned annually based on when you opened your card.
-Unlike other cards, the $300 annual travel credit is available for all travel purchases, from airfare and hotel rooms to extra fees, like checked baggage.
-Even better, statement credits post the same day and appear on your monthly statement within 1-2 billing cycles.
+Another popular feature of the Chase Sapphire Reserve® is the $300 annual travel credit.
+Unlike other cards, the $300 annual travel credit is available for all travel purchases, from airfare and hotel rooms to extra fees, like checked baggage – Uber rides, too!
+Even better, statement credits post the same day and appear on your monthly statement within one to two billing cycles.

-A unique benefit of the Chase Sapphire Reserve® are their travel insurance benefits when paying for a trip with your card, or with Ultimate Rewards points.
-There are four key trip insurance bonuses that are built into your card:
+A unique benefit of the Chase Sapphire Reserve® is its travel insurance benefits when paying for a trip with your card, or with Ultimate Rewards points:

-- Baggage delay: Reimburses you for essential purchases like toiletries and clothing for baggage delays over 6 hours by passenger carrier up to $100 a day for 5 days.
+- Baggage delay: Reimburses you for essential purchases such as toiletries and clothing for baggage delays over six hours by passenger carrier up to $100 a day for five days.

 - Baggage loss: If your luggage is damaged or permanently lost by an airline, you’re covered up to $3,000 per passenger.

-- Trip delay: When a common carrier is delayed by 6 hours or more, you and your family are covered for unreimbursed expenses, such as meals and lodging, up to $500 per ticket.
+- Trip delay: When a common carrier is delayed by six hours or more, you and your family are covered for unreimbursed expenses, like meals and lodging, up to $500 per ticket.

 - Travel accident insurance: When you pay for your air, bus, train or cruise transportation with your card, you are eligible to receive accidental death or dismemberment coverage of up to $1,000,000.

-Although you can receive many benefits from the Chase Sapphire Reserve®, the biggest downside is the $450 annual fee that comes with the card.
-While the fee is in line with other high-end cards, it is considerably high every year.
-If you can’t get value equivalent to the fee through earning and using Ultimate Rewards points and the $300 annual travel credit, this may not be the best card for you.
+Although you receive many benefits from the Chase Sapphire Reserve®, the $550 annual fee give many people pause.
+While it’s in line with other high-end cards, you’ll want to be sure the value you earn is at least $150 more than the $300 annual travel credit.
+If not, this may not be the best card for you.

 Only two bonus categories

-Another overall con is that it only offers two bonus categories: 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
-While the categories cover a broad range of restaurants (fine dining to fast food) and travel options (flights, cruise lines, hotels, car rentals, trains and taxis), having only two bonus earnings are very limiting for earning points.
+Another con is that it only offers two bonus categories: 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
+While the categories cover a broad range of restaurants (fine dining to fast food) and travel options (flights, cruise lines, hotels, car rentals, trains and taxis), having only two bonus earnings can be limiting if you have more diverse spending habits.

 Fewer booking options on the Chase website

-Finally, while holding the Chase Sapphire Reserve® gets you 50% more value in travel rewards when redeeming for travel through Chase Ultimate Rewards, your booking options may be limited.
+Finally, while you get 50% more value in when redeeming for travel through Chase Ultimate Rewards, your booking options may be limited.
 With the sole exception of Southwest, Chase Ultimate Rewards restricts the number of low-cost carriers you can book with around the world.
 Common discount airlines in other parts of the world, including Air Asia, easyJet and Ryanair, are all off the table.